wh-alice/mig_visualstudio/vs/data-tools/creating-data-applications.md

  To learn how to add validation to a dataset that is separated into an n-tier application, see [Add validation to an n-tier dataset](../data-tools/add-validation-to-an-n-tier-dataset.md).

 ## Saving Data
  After making changes in your application (and validating those changes), you typically want to send the changes back to the database.
 Applications that store data in datasets typically use a TableAdapterManager to save data.
 For more information, see [TableAdapterManager Overview](../Topic/TableAdapterManager%20Overview.md).
-Entity Framework applications use the <xref:System.Data.Objects.ObjectContext.SaveChanges*> method to save data.
+Entity Framework applications use the <xref:System.Data.Objects.ObjectContext.SaveChanges%2A> method to save data.

  For more information on sending updated data back to a database, see [Saving Data](../data-tools/saving-data.md).